-In English.
-This course will explore the imaging and self-imaging of Italian-Americans on the cinematic screen, from representations of Italian immigrant "otherness" to present-day attempts at identity construction, differentiation and assimilation by Italian-American filmmakers.
+This course will explore the imaging and self-imaging of Italian-Americans in literature and film, from representations of Italian immigrant "otherness" to present-day attempts at identity construction, differentiation and assimilation by Italian-American filmmakers.
 Alongside issues of ethnicity, we will consider those of gender, class and race, in order to understand the positioning of "Italian-American" within the greater spectrum of identities that make up the U.S. map.

-320. Imitations of Life: Italian Autobiographies.
+320. Imitations of Life: Italian Autobiographies (In English).